p-ranav/iris/README.md

 * Server callbacks have the signature `std::function<void(Request, Response&)>`
 * Simply deserialize the request, perform the server task, and use `response.set()` to set the server response
+* The Server port timeout is how long the server's `recv()` call will wait before timing out and checking again.
+Timeouts are essential to keeping the component reactive to commands like `component.stop()`

 ```cpp
 // server.cpp